e280/authlocal/GUIDE.md

   - There are more possible thumbprints than atoms in the entire galaxy.
 And there are a quintillion atoms in a grain of sand...
 I mean, think about that for awhile..
 There are a lot of atoms...

 ### Can I change the color associated with my identity?
-- No. It's derived from the identity's cryptographic thumbprint.
+- No. It's derived from the identity's cryptographic thumbprint, which cannot be changed.

 ### What does "Persistence off" mean?
-- It means your browser might delete your identities from authlocal.org any time.
+- If it says *"Persistence off"*, your browser *might* delete your identities after awhile.
-- Conversely, "Persistence on" means the browser pinky-swears to keep your identities safe.
-- If you click "Persistence off", Authlocal will request persistence.
-Firefox will nicely ask your permission.
-Chrome and Safari will usually ignore you.
+- You can click it to request persistence.
+Firefox will ask politely.
+Safari and Chrome will usually ignore you.
-- On Safari, with persistence off, there is a 7-day inactive data deletion policy, so Safari users often need to re-import their identities.
+- Safari is the worst — if persistence is off, there's a 7-day inactive data deletion policy — so Safari users will need to re-import identities.

 ### Zero-cost at global scale?
 How is it technically possible!?
 - [Authlocal.org](https://authlocal.org/) is a static http deployment.
 Dirt cheap hosting.